vputys/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/DEVELOPER_GUIDE.md

 </details>

 ## Clean and build the project

-***IMPORTANT:*** Though Blueboard got working fairly quickly it may be the case you'd need to tweak generated code manually.
-Builds will probably fail without those tweaks.
-Usually some `#define`'s are missing.

 Right-click on the basic-sample item under the ck-rx65n project in the "Project Explorer" and select "Clean Project" in case any previous build